microsoft/azurelinux/toolkit/docs/building/prerequisites-ubuntu.md

 ## Requirements were validated on `Ubuntu 18.04`

-Requirements for building images with a toolkit:
+This page lists host machine requirements for building with the CBL-Mariner toolkit.
+They cover building the toolchain, packages, and images on an Ubuntu 18.04 host.

 ```bash
 # Add a backports repo in order to install the latest version of Go.